Sitefinity/Sitefinity-VSIX/README.md

 **Note:** During the initial load of the first solution after extension intsallation the extension will download [Sitefinity CLI](https://github.com/Sitefinity/Sitefinity-CLI) from github releases, extract it and create a configuration file.

 ## Available commands
-#### Create new Resource package
+#### Add new Resource package
-Creates a new Resource package with some basic content in it.
+Adds a new Resource package with some basic content in it.
 If the ResourcePackages folder is not existing it will be created.
 **Parameters**:
  - Name - name of the resource package to be created
  - TemplateName - name of the template to be used in the creation.
-Default value is 'Default'.
+Default value is 'Bootstrap'.

-#### Create new Page template
+#### Add new Page template
-Creates a new Page template.
+Adds a new Page template.
 **Parameters**:
  - Name - name of the page template to be created
  - ResourcePackage - name of the resource package where the template will be created.
 Default value is 'Bootstrap'.
  - TemplateName - name of the template to be used in the creation.
 Default value is 'Default'.

-#### Create new Grid wiget
+#### Add new Grid template
-Creates a new Grid widget.
+Adds a new Grid template.
 **Parameters**:
  - Name - name of the grid widget to be created
  - ResourcePackage - name of the resource package where the widget will be created.
 Default value is 'Bootstrap'.
  - TemplateName - name of the template to be used in the creation.
-Default value is 'Default'.
+Default value is 'grid-6+6'.

-#### Create new Widget
+#### Add new Widget
-Creates a new Custom widget.
+Adds a new Custom widget.
 **Parameters**:
  - Name - name of the widget to be created
  - TemplateName - name of the template to be used in the creation.
 Default value is 'Default'.